Vyral/brendon-payne-recruiting/_posts/2020-06-05-the-importance-of-leadership-during-uncertain-times.md

 {% include youtube.html %}

-<center><em>Today Greg Harrelson and I had a great conversation about the importance of good leadership during times of uncertainty.</em></center>
+<center><em>Greg Harrelson and I had a great conversation about the importance of good leadership during times of uncertainty.</em></center>

 <br>It’s in times like these that true leaders step up and shine—not for themselves, but for others.
 Good leaders bring light to a business and help others navigate through the challenges they’re facing.
 Greg Harrelson joined me today to talk about how to be a great leader during these uncertain times, as well as how to harness the power of collaboration.